catastrophe-brandon/client-api-test-gen/README.md

 Test data is found in the `tests/data` directory.
 At the moment this only includes an example spec used for testing purposes, but may be expanded to include other data.

+Running the tests is as simple as running `pytest`

 ## Using the output file

-The generated output file is Javascript/Typescript source.
+The generated output file is Javascript/Typescript source customized to match formatting standards in the javascript-clients repository.

-It is intended to be compatible with the code structuring standards found in the javascript-clients repository.
+It is intended to be compatible strictly with packages in the javascript-clients repository and no other codebase.
 One may verify compatibility by copying the produced file to the desired location and running the tests.

-The output file includes a single test per client endpoint, thus ensuring a basic level of coverage for each client-level operation.
-Each test focuses on the "happy path" as a basic sniff test of client operationality.
+The output file includes a single test per client endpoint, thus ensuring a basic level of coverage for each operation.
+Each test focuses on the "happy path" as a basic sniff test of client operational capability.
 Test coverage is not intended to be exhaustive, merely an indicator.